Tag: IICRC

 A targeted optimization pass on your 10 highest-traffic restoration posts — injecting IICRC standards references, RIA industry entity signals, EPA mold guidelines, and OSHA citations throughout your content, then adding FAQPage JSON-LD schema on every post.
 The result: your content reads (and ranks) like it was written by someone who actually knows restoration, not a generic SEO copywriter.

-Generic restoration content has a tell: it mentions “water damage” and “mold remediation” without ever referencing the IICRC S500 standard, the RIA, class 3 water losses, psychrometric calculations, or EPA 402-K-02-003.
+Generic restoration content has a tell: it mentions “water damage” and “mold remediation” without ever referencing the IICRC S500 standard, the Restoration Industry Association (RIA), Class 3 water losses, psychrometric calculations, or EPA 402-K-02-003.
 Google and AI systems both recognize entity-rich industry content as more authoritative than keyword-stuffed generic copy — and so do adjusters and property managers reading it.

 The Restoration Niche Pack injects the named entities that separate expert content from generic content — then adds FAQPage schema so your posts are eligible for the featured snippet placements that restoration queries are increasingly winning.